loopbackio/loopback-next/docs/site/Repositories.md

 ## Persisting Data without Juggler [Using MySQL database]

-{% include important.html content="This section has not been updated and code examples may not work out of the box." %}
+{% include important.html content="This section has not been updated and code examples may not work out of the box.
+" %}

 LoopBack 4 gives you the flexibility to create your own custom Datasources which utilize your own custom connector for your favorite back end database.
 You can